christabor/flask_jsondash/README.md

 Which will map to query parameters (`entries=10` in this example) that you can use to filter or change what your endpoint returns!

+Also note that the order of the inputs in the json will determine their order in html.

 See the [examples/config](example_app/examples/config) directory for all the supported options.

 ### Demo